spicypark/Calculator/README.md

-# Welcome to CalculatorV2.1.1!
+# Welcome to CalculatorV2.1.2!

 ***Disclaimer:
 Portions of this code are extremely old and may seem extremely redundant or erroneous, however, this program does work as intended.***

 ## Overview
 This calculator has three currently implemented modes: Arithmetic, Graphing, and Conversion.
 The Arithmetic mode has functions such as adding, subtracting, dividing, multiplying, and various circle and sphere calculations.
 The Graphing mode can graph four types of functions: linear, quadratic, cubic, and exponential.
-The Conversion mode can calculate six different conversions, each with a Metric to Imperial or Imperial to Metric option.
+The Conversion mode can calculate six different conversions, each with a metric to imperial or imperial to metric option.

 ## Roadmap
 *This roadmap is not final and changes may be added or removed during, before, or after the expected dates.*